 The bill establishes new requirements for the hiring and retention of investment managers, trustees, and fiduciaries responsible for investing state funds in Wyoming.
-It introduces a section, W.S.
+It introduces a new section, W.S.
 9-4-722, which mandates that these fiduciaries must consider only "pecuniary financial factors" when making investment decisions, explicitly excluding non-pecuniary factors such as environmental, social, or governance considerations.
-The bill also outlines the responsibilities of investment entities, including the requirement to vote shares solely in the financial interest of beneficiaries and to report proxy votes annually.
-Additionally, it specifies that any fiduciary engaged to invest state funds must adhere to these guidelines and that contracts with fiduciaries must include clauses acknowledging these requirements.
+The bill also outlines specific proxy voting requirements, stating that all proxy votes must be cast solely in the financial interest of the beneficiaries of the state funds.
+Additionally, it requires that any fiduciary engaged to invest state funds must commit in writing to adhere to these guidelines.

 Statutes affected: Introduced: 9-3-405, 9-3-408, 9-3-436, 9-3-440, 9-4-715, 9-4-716